cuu/gsnotify/README.md

 > {"type":"repeat","content":"Have you done your homework yet?"}

 The script file extension supports by default: **".sh",".py",".lsp",".js",".bin"**
-Note that your script has executable permissions. (chmod +x whatever.sh)
+Note that your script has executable permissions. (chmod +x yourscript.sh)

 Here are 2 examples for bash scripts